 Containers and Google Workspace were added as platforms with this update, ballooning up the number of techniques and sub-techniques even further.
 IaaS (Infrastructure as a Service) platforms were consolidated under a single platform called IaaS.

-This is the latest version of ATT&CK.
 The major change in this version is the addition of Data Sources and Data components, which represent the different types of telemetry that can be collected by sensors and logs.

 It might not be part of the official timeline of ATT&CK, but in 2019, D3 was the first SOAR platform to embed the MITRE ATT&CK matrix for correlation of adversary techniques.
-That means you can detect and mitigate APTs faster with D3’s next-generation SOAR platform, and use MITRE ATT&CK to disrupt the adversary’s kill chain.
+That means you can detect and mitigate APTs faster with D3’s Smart SOAR platform, and use MITRE ATT&CK to disrupt the adversary’s kill chain.
 Book a one-on-one demo with our security experts to learn how we can transform your SecOps.